EXPLAINER: How Blue Origin’s Jeff Bezos will soar into space

 WHO ELSE IS FLYING

 Bezos personally invited two of his fellow passengers — his 50-year-old brother Mark, an investor and volunteer firefighter, and female aviation pioneer Wally Funk.
 Joining them will be Oliver Daemen, a last-minute fill-in for the winner of a $28 million charity auction who had a scheduling conflict.
 At age 82, Funk will become the oldest person in space.
 She was among 13 female pilots — the so-called Mercury 13 — who took the same tests in the early 1960s as NASA’s Mercury 7 astronauts, but were barred because of their gender.
 “Finally!”
-Funk exclaimed when offered a seat alongisde Bezos.
+Funk exclaimed when offered a seat alongside Bezos.
 As for the Dutch Daemen — who at 18 will become the youngest person in space — his financier father bid on the capsule seat in June, but dropped out when the price soared.
 Blue Origin came calling just over a week ago, after the unidentified auction winner switched to a later flight.
-The teenage space fanactic, who starts college this fall, is Blue Origin’s first paying customer; no word on what his ticket cost.
+The teenage space fanatic, who starts college this fall, is Blue Origin’s first paying customer; no word on what his ticket cost.

 ROCKET AND CAPSULE